 The first event linked to the project took place in SACI gallery, Florence: an exhibition in collaboration with artist Stephen Kavanagh.
 A solo exhibition was then held in The Scottish Gallery, Edinburgh (Edinburgh is Florence’s official twin city) and works from the series then travelled to London (to the Royal Watercolour Society) where Winsor & Newton awarded a set of the below watercolours their top prize for innovation in the medium.

 As interest in the project grew, three further events were held: most notable of which was an event commemorating the 50th anniversary of the flood – 4th November 2016 – in the headquarters of the British Institute of Florence, overlooking the Arno river.
 This exhibition ran for the whole of November 2016.
 The project was then presented in The Fruitmarket Gallery’s events space in January 2017, and the Italian Cultural Institute shortly after that.
 Paintings & supporting materials were exhibited; talks given by Edinburgh's Lord Provost and Royal Scottish Academy Academician George Donald.
+The project was backed by a group of sponsors, who are listed below.

 The project as a whole aims to illustrate the events up to and during the inundation on November 4th 1966, to describe the aftermath and destruction, and to touch upon the what if?
 What if this happens again: a fear that engulfed Florence during severe rain in late January 2014, and again in November 2016 as this book was first launched.
 A fear shared by other Italian towns, and in other locations around Europe, that have endured flooding.
 Historically Florence has suffered a major flood once a century.
 As documented in the press 'the situation has actually got worse than in 1966', according to Raffaello Nardi, who heads up a special commission responsible for safeguarding the Arno river basin.
 This potential risk prompts concern, in part, because of the importance of this city, what it means to the world of art and culture – both currently and historically – the irreplaceable items, objects, artefacts and architectural features its walls contain.
 Not to mention the intangible, the belief – thanks to the rich catalogue of those that have come before – that Florence is a (if not the) mecca of the art world.
 Cimabue’s Cross lost over 70% of its paint.
 Donatello’s Penitent Mary Magdalene was stained with thick brown oil.
 Ghiberti’s Gates of Paradise lost half of their golden panels.
 Twenty-seven thousand square feet of frescoes in Florence’s central churches and museums were almost completely destroyed.